michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/project.md

 * [Very Low Resource machine translation](http://statmt.org/wmt21/unsup_and_very_low_res.html)
 * Predict the points at which speakers switch languages when code-switching
 * Sign language translation
-* Develop best approaches for training hate speech classifiers that generalize across target identities.
+* Develop best approaches for training hate speech classifiers that generalize across targeted identities.
 Data would be provided by the instructor
+* Style transfer of offensive language into inoffensive language.
+See [existing paper](https://aclanthology.org/2022.coling-1.530.pdf) and [dataset+code](https://github.com/sabithsn/APPDIA-Discourse-Style-Transfer).
 * Develop new approaches for hate speech detection by comparing with knowledge bases or pretrained models of stereotypes from a stereotype dataset
+* Cross-lingual emotion detection.
+See [existing paper](https://aclanthology.org/2022.lrec-1.751/).
+* Active learning for NLP.
+See [existing paper](https://aclanthology.org/2023.findings-acl.342/) and [code](https://github.com/sabithsn/DCALM).
+* Multilingual content moderation on Reddit.
+See [existing paper](https://aclanthology.org/2023.eacl-main.276/) and [dataset](https://github.com/mye1225/multilingual_content_mod).

 ### 3. New evaluation